molotow11/OptimizeAnySite/README.md

 # OptimizeAnySite
 Php script for optimize any existing site code
+This can help you to get more points from Google Page Speed Insights

 ***